sooryansatheesh/sooryansatheesh/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently a graduate student at UC Berkeley in Information Management and Systems, graduating in May 2024.
-- 🌱 I’m currently learning Analytics, Machine Learning and Software.
+- 🌱 I’m learning Analytics, Machine Learning and Software.
 - 👯 I’m looking to collaborate on cool ML/DL projects.
 - Check out my website  <a href="https://sooryansatheesh.github.io/">here</a>